Redemption Season at IPL 2025 for Mumbai Indians Star With Eyes on Bigger Prize - Cricxtasy

-The star allounder didn't enjoy the last season in the IPL due to his team's dwindling form
+The star all-rounder didn't enjoy the last IPL season due to his team's dwindling form.

-Former India opener Aakash Chopra expressed his surprise that fast bowling allrounder Hardik Pandya has suddenly vanished from contention for India’s captaincy positions despite putting in consistent performances and felt that the Indian Premier League (IPL) 2025 presents the perfect opportunity to prove his credentials.
+Former India opener Aakash Chopra expressed his surprise that fast bowling all-rounder Hardik Pandya has suddenly vanished from contention for India’s captaincy positions despite putting in consistent performances.
+Chopra felt that the upcoming Indian Premier League (IPL) 2025 presents the perfect opportunity to prove his credentials.

-Chopra felt that after his success of winning the IPL 2022 as Gujarat Titans captain in their debut season, its time for the Baroda allrounder to make his case stronger with Mumbai Indians this season.
+Chopra felt that after his success of winning the IPL 2022 as Gujarat Titans (GT) captain in their debut season, it is time for the Baroda all-rounder to make his case stronger with the Mumbai Indians (MI) this season.

 “The biggest opportunity is for Hardik Pandya.
 He was almost the heir apparent to Rohit Sharma at one point.
 He used to be the captain wherever Rohit Sharma wasn’t there.
 It was almost a given that he would be the white-ball captain.
 However, suddenly, he has gone out of the captaincy list,” Chopra said on his YouTube channel.

-After winning the title in their first season, Pandya led Gujarat Titans to the final in IPL 2023 and then switched back to Mumbai Indians while also taking over as captain from Rohit Sharma.
+After winning the title in their first season, Pandya led GT to the final in IPL 2023.
+He switched back to MI last year while also taking over the captaincy reins from Rohit Sharma.

 “After that, suddenly, he is nowhere.
 He is not in the captaincy list.
 So it will be a season of slight personal redemption for him.
 Can he as a captain take the Mumbai Indians to their former glory?
 Of course, there will be acceptance this time, but I think the biggest opportunity lies with Hardik Pandya,” Chopra said.

-Mumbai Indians have retained Pandya for INR 16.35 crore along with four other stars while also making wise investments for their squad in the auction.
+MI retained Pandya for INR 16.35 crore along with four other stars while also making wise investments in the auction.
 However, they will be without the services of Jasprit Bumrah for an unknown period of time as he recovers from a stress-related injury.

 For more updates, follow CricXtasy on Facebook, Instagram, Twitter, Telegram, and YouTube.